cyberflamingo/exobrain/practice-problems-local-variable-scope.md

 **Answer:**

-The code output `5` and raise an error for unknown variable.
+This code outputs `5` then raise an error `undefined local variable or method 'b'`.

-On `line 1` we are initializing the local variable `a` to the object integer `4`.
+On `line 1` we are initializing the local variable `a` to an Integer object of value `4`.

-On `line 3-7` we are calling the method `loop` and passing in the `do..end` block.
+On `line 3-8` we are calling the method `loop` and passing in the `do..end` block as an argument.
+The `do..end` block is executed for until the `break` condition is met.

-On `line 4` we are reassigning the local variable `b` with the object integer `5`.
+On `line 4` we are reassigning the local variable `a` to a different Integer object, this timne of value `5`.

-On `line 5` we are initializing the local variable `b` with the object integer `3` within the inner scope of the `loop` method.
+On `line 5` we are initializing the local variable `b` to an Integer object of value `3`.

-On `line 7` we are breaking the loop without condition.
+On `line 7` we are breaking out of the loop with the `break` keyword.

-Finally, on `line 10` we are calling the `puts` method passing in the argument `a`.
-It output `5` and return `nil`.
+On `line 10` we are calling the `puts` method, passing in the local variable `a` as an argument.

-On `line 11` we are calling the `puts` method passing in the argument `b`.
-It raises an error because the variable `b` is not defined in this scope.
+On `line 11` we are calling the `puts` method, passing in the local variable `b` as an argument.
+However, the local variable `b` is unreachable in this scope because it was initialized in a different scope.

-This code demonstrates the concept of variable scopes within a method.
-Here, `b` is a local variable defined in the `loop` scope which is innaccessible outside of its scope.
-Therefore we cannot pass it as an argument on the last line.
+This code demonstrates the concept of variable scope and how it affect which local variable can be used or not in different scope of the code.

-**Time:** 07:46
+**Time 1:** 07:46
+**Time 2:** 06:20

 ## Example 3